 Every session includes elements of training / review / resources.
 Schools commit to using the training materials to lead staff development and run workshops for parents between sessions to help them achieve the aims of the whole-school approach.
 Every school receives evaluation tools to evidence the impact of the work as the programme progresses.

-What Does Routes to Resilience look like at Catherine Infant School?
+What Does Route to Resilience look like at Catherine Infant School?

 Catherine Infant School staff have chosen 19 character words, words that represent positive character attributes that enable pupils to cope with many situations at school, in their learning and in their future lives.
 Pupils call these words the character muscles.